 What is the mission of a science journalist?
 Entertainment?
 Education?
 Guarding democracy?
 That depends on your client, according to science journalist Martin Angler, author of Science journalism, an introduction (2017).
 If you work for a glossy magazine or free online news medium, you will probably see yourself mainly as an entertainer or educator.
 Employed by a critical national newspaper, you will probably see yourself mainly as a watchdog.

-On 6 th October, we will give a workshop Writing for the we for 50 ‘web-writers’ from Wageningen UR.
-It is only one afternoon for many attendants, so our goals are modest.
-However, in this blog I have space to come up with a really good example of science communication.
-Excellent work is now being done by the group Your wild life a group of scientists, science communicators, students and citizens based at the North Carolina State University in Raleigh.
+In my courses, I like to show good examples of science communication, because examples (best cases) can be very inspiring.
+Excellent work is being done by the group Your wild life a group of scientists, science communicators, students and citizens based at the North Carolina State University in Raleigh.
 Why?

 7-12-2013.
 Are you struggling to create and maintain a website for a research program?
 View the Water, Land and Ecosystems CGIAR research program for a while.
 In my eyes, an inspiring site that excellently serves readers, the blogsite is particularly interesting.